- Best safari locations are Tanzania, Kenya & Botswana

 The time of year you want to safari can determine what creatures you might see, and at what stage of life.
 Witnessing the Great Migration is an opportunity that many people want to experience once in their lives, to see huge numbers of wildebeest and zebra, and catch a glimpse of incredible predators on the hunt.
 However, be mindful of location if this is on your bucket list - the Great Migration only occurs in Tanzania and Kenya and timing your safari is key.

 Also worth considering is crowd numbers, which can be significant in popular safari destinations, particularly at certain times of year.
 For example, Jan - Mar & Jul - Sep are safari busy seasons in East Africa.
 During these times, you can expect a lot of tourists.
 You can also expect accommodation prices to be 2 - 4 times higher in busy seasons due to high demand.
-To find out more about safari in Tanzania, read our blog, the best safari parks in Tanzania and when to visit.
+To find out more about safari in East Africa, read our blogs,

 Other world-class African safari destinations include South Africa, Zimbabwe, Zambia and Namibia.
 In fact, most African countries offer great safari options, but the countries mentioned above offer the best game viewing opportunities and have well-established facilities.